Victoria Theatre, Halifax: Pantomime

 The annual pantomime is a big event for the theatre, produced by Coventry-based production company Imagine Theatre and written by the creative team behind The Tweenies.
 Recent pantomimes include Snow White, Peter Pan, Cinderella, Sleeping Beauty, Aladdin and Beauty and the Beast.
 Since 2009 the pantomimes have been headlined by actor, Neil Hurst. who has gone on to achieve notability in Halifax, West Yorkshire due to his involvement with these shows.
 On 28 February 2019, Hurst announced his departure from the Victoria Theatre pantomime after 10 years and almost 1,000 performances on that stage.

 As of November 2019, the theatre announced they would be putting a ban on plastic toys at their Christmas pantomimes.
 "Theatre bosses say they have made the move due to both environmental concerns over single-use plastics and complaints that flashing toys can distract performers while they are on stage."

 Renovations

 Calderdale Council invested in the theatre, performing major improvements to the theatre building, including new toilets and cloakrooms, rewiring and adding a VIP suite.
 The council also outfitted the stalls with new seats at a cost of £335,000.

 According to theatre manager Tim Fagan, the work was performed over a ten-year period and, once the programme was completed the theatre received positive comments from the acts appearing on stage.
 The management team hope to stage some Agatha Christie adaptations, as well as possibly inviting the National Theatre Company or the Royal Shakespeare Company to perform.
 Mr. Fagan would also like to host more rock and pop events, and to support local musicians and bands.
 The theatre has been designated a Grade II listed building by English Heritage.

+In 2022 it became apparent from a professional consultant's report that the civic pipe organ given by Elizabeth Porter (1835-1904) to the people of Halifax in 1901 in memory of her brother, the philanthropist Samuel Porter (1823-1899) and vested in Calderdale Metropolitan Borough Council, was in need of renovation and a proposal was floated by the managers of the venue that the current policy of promoting theatrical and popular musical events rather than classical concerts, traditionally including those given by the Halifax Choral Society would be better served by abandoning and removing the organ altogether.
+This proposal is now (2024) becoming highly controversial and a campaign is beginning to save and restore the instrument in its historic home.